bsmarcosj/documentation-site/content/alerts-x/concepts/alert-types/price.md

 ## Alert modes

-### Unit
+### Undividual

-An alert will be sent for each transaction that does not accomplish the values set (amount/commission)
+In this mode the alert will be triggered if at least one transaction does not accomplish the rules set.

 ### Percentage

-An alert will be sent if percentage_to_alert is accomplished.
+In this mode the alert will be triggered when certain percentage of transaccions do not accomplish the rules set.
+This percentage is configured in the tag _percentage\_to\_alert_

 ## Specific tags